mohammedSlimani/100-days-of-code/log.md

 **Thoughts:** Got to play with Hibernate and it is a savior.
 I feel saved.
 One or more two more days and I will be able to do my Javascript stuff.
 I am so happy.
 I am gonna sleep now.
 And It is gonna feel like heaven.
 FUCK YEAH!!
 **Link to work:** [Tournament App] https://github.com/mohammedSlimani/tournament

+### Day 14: January 29, 2019
+**Today's Progress**: Finished my J2EE app

+**Thoughts:** It is not that much but it is some honest work.
+I am really proud of.
+I feel like I could do a lot more if I was allowed to use frameworks.
+**Link to work:** [Tournament App] https://github.com/mohammedSlimani/tournament